 Typical Payment Structures for Off-Plan Property

-10–20% upon signing the agreement
+10–20% upon signing

-Construction Payments:
+Construction Payments

-Staged installments aligned with construction milestones
+Staggered installments aligned with project milestones

-Final Payment:
+Final Payment

-Remaining balance at project completion or mortgage approval
+Balance cleared upon completion or mortgage approval

 The Hidden Risks of Off-Plan Property Investment